hotmic-wp/hotmic-media-player-ios/README.md

 Add the following keys to your target’s Info tab:
 - `NSCameraUsageDescription` - this is required to join the room with video
-- `NSMicrophoneUsageDescription` - this is required to join the room with audio and sync the stream with a TV
+- `NSMicrophoneUsageDescription` - this is required to join the room with audio

 ### Capabilities